mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 ### Customization

 At this moment, the `Button` component is the only component supporting CSS variables (the support is not requiring any breaking changes).
+We would appreciate any feedback you can give us, by trying to use this new API.
-If you would like to try these new changes, you can wrap your application with a `Experimental_CssVarisProvider`, and try to customize the `Button` component using some CSS variables.
+If order to do that, you should wrap your application with a `Experimental_CssVarisProvider`, and try to customize the `Button` component using some CSS variables.

 {{"demo": "CssVariablesCustomization.js", "iframe": true }}